kyleam/bog/README.md

 is on a citekey (like "another1999study" above), then that citekey will be used.
 Otherwise, the citekey will be taken from the first parent heading that is a study.
+-   `bog-find-citekey-pdf`

-## Opening a PDF file for a citekey
+    Open a PDF file for a citekey.

-The function `bog-find-citekey-pdf` will open a PDF associated with a citekey.
+-   `bog-find-citekey-bib`

-## Opening a BibTeX file for a citekey
+    Open a BibTeX file for a citekey.

-The function `bog-find-citekey-bib` will open the BibTeX entry associated with a citekey.

     BibTeX entries can be stored in one of two ways:

     1. As a single file with many entries
     2. As single-entry files named <citekey>.bib within a common directory

+-   `bog-search-citekey-on-web`

-## Searching online for a citekey
+    Search Google Scholar for a citekey.

-The function `bog-search-citekey-on-web` will perform a Google Scholar search with the citekey information.
 The default citekey format (first author's last name, year, and first non-trivial word) usually contains enough information to make this search successful.

-## Renaming new PDFs

-New PDF files can be put in a "stage" directory and then renamed to a citekey.
+-   `bog-rename-staged-pdf-to-citekey`

+    Rename a new PDF.

+-   `bog-clean-and-rename-staged-bibs`
-## Renaming new BibTeX files

-If a separate BibTeX file is used for each citekey, `bog-clean-and-rename-staged-bibs` can be used to rename all new BibTeX files. `bibtex-clean-entry` is used to clean the entry and autogenerate the key.
+    Renaming new BibTeX files.
+If a separate BibTeX file is used for each citekey, this function can be used to rename all new BibTeX files.
+    `bibtex-clean-entry` is used to clean the entry and autogenerate the key.

+-   `bog-create-combined-bib`

-## Generating a combined BibTeX file
+    Generate a combined BibTeX file for all citekeys in buffer.
+This is useful if single-entry BibTeX files are used.

-If single-entry BibTeX files are used, there should be a way to collect the references that are needed. `bog-create-combined-bib` can be used to create a BibTeX file that has entries for all the citekeys in the current buffer.

 # Variables

 Several variables determine where Bog looks for things.
--   bog-notes-directory
+-   `bog-notes-directory`
--   bog-pdf-directory
+-   `bog-pdf-directory`
--   bog-bib-directory or bog-bib-file
+-   `bog-bib-directory` or `bog-bib-file`
--   bog-stage-directory
+-   `bog-stage-directory`

 The variables below are important for specifying how Bog behaves.

+-   `bog-citekey-format`

--   **bog-citekey-format:** A regular expression that defines the format used for citekeys
+    A regular expression that defines the format used for citekeys

+-   `bog-citekey-function`

--   **bog-citekey-func:** A function to extract a citekey from the current subtree.
+    A function to extract a citekey from the current subtree.
 Use this to indicate whether the citekey should be taken from the heading or property.

+-   `bog-find-citekey-bib-function`

--   **bog-find-citekey-bib-func:** A function to find a citekey in a BibTeX file.
+    A function to find a citekey in a BibTeX file.
 This determines whether a directory of single-entry BibTeX files or a single BibTeX file is used.

 # Recommended keybindings